 She has been a trustee of various charities including a pensions fund, arts organisations and a local foodbank and is also involved in making short films for not-for-profit organisations.
 She has an MBA and the ACCA CDipAF.

-Steven Inman – Strategic Grants Manager
+Steven Inman – Head of Strategic Grants and Relationships

 Steven initially qualified as a social worker, specialising in family and elder abuse, and worked in a variety of London hospitals and social service departments for over 10 years.